jmarkhei/BreathfreshCOVIDair/README.md

 AQI varies throughout the seasons, and to answer my question if COVID era AQI is significantly different I trimmed the historic data to dates 03/01/YEAR  -  06/30/YEAR to avoid data in the irrelevant months.
 This was done yearly dataframe by yearly dataframe, as the resulting trimmed cumulative dataframe was still in excess of 3.8 million rows.
 This script and all others can be referenced in the scripts repository.

 Before looking around at the historic data I claried my null and alternative hypotheses.
-            Ho: There is no difference in mean AQI from 03/01/2019 - 06/30/2019 vs 2020
-            Ha: There is a signficant difference in mean AQI from 2019 to 2020
+            Null Hypothesis: There is no difference in mean AQI from 03/01/2019 - 06/30/2019 vs 2020 Alternative Hypothesis: There is a signficant difference in mean AQI from 2019 to 2020

 Well **hold it** right there partner.
 Where does 1980-2019 data come in to play with a null hypothesis that is only comparing 2019 to 2020?
 Great question.
 As I began exploring the data, plotting the mean AQI per year in each CBSA, my plan was to use the slope of the best fit line to inform the expected change we could expect from 2019 to 2020, and take this expected difference into account for the significance test calculation.
 But using data from the 80's, nearly every city has seen a marked decrease in AQI from 1980-2019, a slope that would have our AQI in the future crossing the X-axis.

 Here is a quick look just for an example we'll use Los Angeles: ![](img/test.jpg)

-This of course can't happen, there is no -AQI value, and I found myself in the world of time series analysis.
-Time series analysis is out of the scope of this particular project, but look for future analayis popping up on my github.
+Predicting the 2020 average AQI rate (for each CBSA) is a problem best addressed by time series analysis.
+Fitting a simple regression line involved risking a potential negative average AQI value (which in life is not possible).
+Due to time constraints, time series analysis is out of scope for the particular project, but keep tabs with my github for this future project!

 Now let's get have a look at some charts.
-As mention previously AQI has decreased across the board for metro areas in the US since the 1980's/
+As mention previously AQI has decreased across the board for metro areas in the US since the 1980's

 ![](img/historic_yearly_aqi.jpg)